telerik/kendo-ui-core/docs/api/javascript/ui/combobox.md

 ### virtual `Boolean|Object`*(default: false)*

 Enables the virtualization feature of the widget.
+The configuration can be set on an object, which contains two properties&mdash;`itemHeight` and `valueMapper`.

+For detailed information, refer to the [article on virtualization]({% slug virtualization_kendoui_combobox_widget %}).

+### virtual.itemHeight `Number`*(default: null)*

+Specifies the height of the virtual item.
+All items in the virtualized list **must** have the same height.
+If the developer does not specify one, the framework will automatically set `itemHeight` based on the current theme and font size.

+### virtual.valueMapper `Function`*(default: null)*

+The `valueMapper` function is **mandatory** for the functionality of the virtualized widget.
+The widget calls the `valueMapper` function when the widget receives a value, that is not fetched from the remote server yet.
+The widget will pass the selected value(s) in the `valueMapper` function.
+In turn, the valueMapper implementation should return the **respective data item(s) index/indices**.

-#### Example - ComboBox with virtualized list
+#### Example - ComboBox widget with a virtualized list

     <input id="orders" style="width: 400px" />
     <script>